emilyrushton/emilyrushton.github.io/_pages/resume.md

 ---
 title: Resume
-subtitle: For more than 7 years I've worked in various software development teams with a demonstrated history of success and progression.
-My passion is learning new technologies and finding creative ways to communicate difficult concepts.
+subtitle: For more than 7 years I've worked in various software development teams, which is where I am happiest.
+I enjoy being hands-on and becoming an expert in the product I'm documenting.
+My passion is learning difficult concepts and finding creative ways to distill them in a way that's easy for my audience to understand.
 I currently work at Veeva Systems, where I manage product operations for a software team.
 featured_image: /images/demo/demo-landscape-2.jpg
 ---